hull

 MASSAGE TEAM:

-bart klimek bsc sports rehabilitation, level 3 in sports massage therapy
+bart klimek BSc Physiotherapy, bsc sports rehabilitation, level 3 in sports massage therapY, HCPC REGISTERED

-Bart is an experienced Sports Rehabilitator and soft tissue therapist having graduated a number of years ago from Hull University.
-Alongside his work at Consortium, he also works as an associate practitioner for the local East Yorkshire NHS MSK Physiotherapy team.
-Bart is also training to become a qualified Physiotherapist and is in his final year of his Physiotherapy degree apprenticeship at Sheffield Hallum University.
+He is an experienced soft tissue therapist having graduated in Sports Rehabilitation a number of years ago from Hull University before then going on to become a fully qualified MSK Physiotherapist.
+Alongside his work at Consortium, he also works as an MSK Physio for the local East Yorkshire NHS MSK Physiotherapy team.

-His sports rehabilitation degree as well as his physiotherapy experience leave him in strong position to manage a wide variety of MSK patients whether it be for soft tissue work, or management of a variety of MSK complaints and sports injuries.
+His sports rehabilitation experience as well as his physiotherapy degree leave him in strong position to manage a wide variety of MSK patients whether it be for soft tissue work/massage, or management of a variety of MSK complaints and sports injuries.

 To find out more about the Consortium Sports Massage service please use this link.